 - Stress: Has anything changed recently?
 A new flock member, a close call with a predator, or even a very loud construction project nearby can put them off lay temporarily.

 - Broodiness: Is she camped out in the nesting box, looking flattened and grumpy?
 She might be broody.
-You’ll need to “break” her of it if you don’t want her to hatch eggs.
-(Here’s our guide on managing broody hens).

 - Illness: If none of the above fit, check for signs of illness: lethargy, pale comb, ruffled feathers, or changes in droppings.
-A sick chicken will stop laying.

-- Dealing with Dirty Beards in Winter: This is a real issue for Ameraucanas in cold climates.
+This is a real issue for Ameraucanas in cold climates.
 A wet beard can quickly turn into a chunk of ice, leading to frostbite.

 - Switch to Nipple Waterers: This is the best solution.
 It prevents them from dunking their entire face into a water font.